Skip to content

 FAQ

-Issue with updating Ovpn files under Windows
+Issue with updating OpenVPN files under Windows

-Windows may retain old Ovpn files in memory even after uninstalling/reinstalling the VPN client.
+Windows may retain old OpenVPN files even after uninstalling/reinstalling the VPN client.
 This can explain why your VPN no longer works after an update of these files by the CRI team.

-In this case, in your file explorer, go to C:\Users\<my-user>\OpenVPN\config\ and delete existing entries, then retrieve the connection configuration.
+In this case, in your file explorer, go to C:\Users\<my-user>\OpenVPN\config\ and delete existing entries, then retrieve the connection configuration

 Who can use the ISIMA VPN?